heltonx/RUSTPShell__sum/README.md

 in the file main.rs of the new project insert the content of the file main here

-in the file Cargo.toml add the content of the file here.
+in the file Cargo.toml add the content of the file cargo here.
+Or Just replace the files.

 add to the proj folder the invoker file